 Authentic Movement supports your ability to express & integrate the information your body has for you.

-Authentic Movement is a practice of moving from the wisdom of your unique, intelligent body.
-It facilitates a migration into the nexus of body-mind-spirit, aka, the subconscious.
+In this guided practice, you engage in improvised movement that arises from the wisdom of your unique, intelligent body.
+It is a practice that facilitates a migration into the nexus of body-mind-spirit, aka, the subconscious.
 The body, with cells who still remember what it was like to be a jellyfish, is a gateway to unconscious material, the stuff that is guiding our life choices (whether we like it or not!)
 In the practice of Authentic Movement, the body expresses its stories — its impulses, sensations, memories, emotions and images — through movement.
-You learn to allow, listen to, follow and integrate all of the information your body has for you.
-This helps you live from, make choices from and comprehend your life from a more WHOLE, Authentic You.
+You learn to listen to and follow the information your body has for you.
+This helps you live and make choices from a more WHOLE, Authentic You.

 Though the details never really change, because of an evolving practice towards growing consciousness, our relationship to them can change.
 This changing relationship occurs because of the experience of being seen, seeing, belonging, of touching and being touched by others.